Azure/Industrial-IoT/README.md

 The application is implemented using .NET Core technology and is able to run on the platforms supported by .NET Core.

+Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, if the OPC UA server on this endpoint had a power outage.

+For each distinct publishing interval to a OPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.

+Publisher supports aggregation of the data sent to IoTHub, to reduce network load.
+This batching is sending a packet to IoTHub only if the configured package size is reached.

 This application uses the OPC Foundations's OPC UA reference stack and therefore licensing restrictions apply.
 Visit http://opcfoundation.github.io/UA-.NETStandardLibrary/ for OPC UA documentation and licensing terms.

 |Branch|Status|